How to Send Money Online

 MoneyGram, Western Union, and similar services have offered money transfers at physical locations for years.
 They also allow you to request payments online using your browser or an app.
-You can send money overseas or within the U.S., and you even can send online to a recipient who will pick up cash in person.
+You can send money overseas or within the United States, and you even can send online to a recipient who will pick up cash in person.

-Those services charge modest fees, especially if you send funds from your bank account or a debit card.
+Those services charge modest fees, especially if you send funds from your bank account or debit card.
 Funding with a credit card also may be an option, but it’s quite expensive and probably only worth it in an emergency.

 In addition to arranging payments online, money transfer services have physical locations, often in storefronts or at a customer service desk in supermarkets.
 You also can speak with somebody on the phone.

 Send Money Overseas

 Most banks, payments services, and money transfer services allow you to send money to foreign countries as well as sending domestically.
 However, you might prefer a service that is specifically designed for international transfers.
 Those services might operate in more locations or, depending on your needs, be less expensive.